eGFR Reference Tool (CKD-EPI 2021 Race-Free)

 When to Get Tested

 eGFR is routinely reported whenever a serum creatinine is measured — most commonly as part of a basic or comprehensive metabolic panel (BMP/CMP).
-For healthy adults with no kidney risk factors, this is typically checked annually.
-More frequent monitoring is recommended for anyone with type 2 diabetes, hypertension, cardiovascular disease, obesity, a family history of kidney disease, or for those taking medications that affect kidney function (e.g. NSAIDs, ACE inhibitors, SGLT2 inhibitors).
-People already diagnosed with CKD should follow their nephrologist's monitoring schedule — often every 3–6 months for G3b–G4.
+For healthy adults with no known kidney concerns, guidelines typically suggest checking it annually.
+Research suggests more frequent monitoring may be appropriate for anyone with type 2 diabetes, hypertension, cardiovascular disease, obesity, a family history of kidney concerns, or for those taking medications that may affect kidney function (e.g. NSAIDs, ACE inhibitors, SGLT2 inhibitors).
+People already in care for kidney concerns may follow a more frequent schedule set by their clinician.

 Track Your Kidney Biomarkers with Health3

 eGFR is most meaningful when tracked over time.
-The Health3 app lets you log every blood test result, visualize trends, and share a clean summary with your doctor.
-It is especially useful for conditions closely linked to kidney function:
+The Health3 app lets you log every blood test result, visualize trends, and share a clean summary with your healthcare provider.
+Many people find it useful alongside other markers commonly tracked for kidney wellness:

 Frequently Asked Questions